The Bund: Transport

 While Shanghai Metro Line 2 crosses the Bund, there are no plans to build a station on the Bund.
 The closest station is East Nanjing Road, about a five-minute walk up Nanjing Road.
-East-1 Zhongshan Road is a major bus route.
+East-1 Zhongshan Road is a major bus route near the Bund.

 There were previously frequent ferry services operating by Shanghai Ferry from wharves on and near the Bund.
 The most popular remaining ferry service runs from Jinling Road wharf, near the southern end of the Bund, to Dongchang Road wharf, at the southern end of Lujiazui across the river.
 A full fare ride on the ferry costs 2 RMB.
 A number of companies offer Huangpu River cruises (boat tours) departing from the wharf; all of the major buildings in the Bund, and in Pudong, are illuminated each evening.